flrizzato/EmbarcaderoConference/README.md

 # EmbarcaderoConference
-Apresentações e Exemplos do Embarcadero Conference (todas as edições desde 2012)
+Apresentações e Exemplos do Embarcadero Conference - Todas as edições a partir de 2012 !!!